aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 ## Task 9: Create virtual machines

-To test network access to a storage account, deploy a VM to each subnet.
+In this task, you'll create two virtual machines (VMs) to test network access to a storage account, and deploy them to different subnets.

 1. On the Azure portal, select the **Cloud shell** (**[>_]**)  button at the top of the page to the right of the search box.
 This opens a cloud shell pane at the bottom of the portal.